This topic describes the recommended workflow to configure a system from scratch.

 This message appears if there is a problem with the network connection to Power Core.

-• Check the network cabling from the surface, and the IP addresses of the diamond frame and Power Core.
+• Check the network cabling and IP addresses of the surface and Power Core.

-• Check the "Control Interface" settings in both diamond and Power Core.
+• Check the "Control Interface" settings in both the surface and Power Core.

 • Check that the module above the frame's connector board is fitted correctly, with all screws tightened.
 If the screws are not fixed properly, then the module may not be plugged fully into the connector board underneath.
 This can lead to an intermittent network connection.